 Today's Bible Reading: Revelation 12

 10Then I heard a loud voice in heaven say: "Now have come the salvation and the power and the kingdom of our God, and the authority of his Messiah.
 For the accuser of our brothers and sisters, who accuses them before our God day and night, has been hurled down.
 11They triumphed over him by the blood of the Lamb and by the word of their testimony; they did not love their lives so much as to shrink from death.
 12Therefore rejoice you heavens and you who dwell in them!
 But woe to the earth and the sea, because the devil has gone down to you!
 He is filled with fury, because he knows that his time is short."
-(Rev. 12:10-12)
+(Rev. 12:10-12 NIV)

 Reflecting and Thinking

 Today's text picks up where the seventh trumpet concluded: "the kingdom of God has broken forth in the world."
-This second section of Revelation, beginning in Chapter 12, frequently uses the symbolism of personification, introduces the second scroll, and tells the "rest of the story."
+The second section of Revelation, beginning in Chapter 12 frequently uses the symbolism of personification.
+It explains the second scroll and tells the "rest of the story."
 In Chapters 12-13, we encounter six personages described in various ways -- a woman, a man-child, Michael, the dragon or Satan (already having been judged, based on the message of the first scroll in Rev. 1-11), a sea beast, and an earth beast.
 The reader will discover that this extended section (Rev. 12-18) has parallels to the seals and trumpets (Rev. 6-11).
 The introduction of the personages in the second scroll may remind us of the historical seals in the first scroll, and the parallels between the trumpets and the plagues is easily seen.